Cogosense/DmcAccessServer/README.md

 ### Gateway Installion Notes

-1. If the installation does not recognise the gateway hardware, it will not attempt to install.
+1. If the installer does not recognise the gateway hardware, it will not attempt to install.
 The `-f` option to the installer will force an install attempt, but likely the network configuration will not be correct afterwards.